 - Controlling Scope

-The project scope statement important and benefits have been explained in the above sections.
+The project scope statement’s importance and benefits have been explained in the above sections.
 Now, it is vital for project managers to learn; how to make an effective project scope?

-Following are guidelines to make an effective scope plan of a simple project;
+Following are guidelines to make an effective scope plan for a simple project;